RoverIsADog/gradetracklite/server/README.md

 ### Response

-The server verifies the JWT token and checks if the grade category type does not already exist.
+The server verifies the JWT token and checks if the semester exists and belongs to the user.
+Then, it checks if the grade category type does not already exist.
 Then, it creates a new category of the given type, with the given weight and description.
-If the description is omitted, the default description is 'No Description.'.
+If the description is omitted, the default description is set to 'No Description.'.
 It then sends a response with the following content:

 - error